 * Fairfax Little River Glen Exercise Class.
 The Parkinson's Disease Exercise Class meets weekday mornings at Little River Glen Senior Center, 4001 Barker Court, Fairfax.
 The Parkinson Foundation (PFNCA) welcomes PD patients, family members and carepartners.
 Call the LRG Senior Center at 703-503-8703.

 TLC: Teens Living with Cancer.
 Monthly social activities for 13 to 18-year-olds who have cancer give them a chance to meet others with cancer, share a little, and have fun.
 Call 703-208-5623 for details.
-At the Life with Cancer Family Center, 2832 Juniper St. Call 703-698-2841 or visit www.lifewithcancer.org.
+At the Life with Cancer Family Center, 2832 Juniper St., Fairfax.
+Call 703-698-2841 or visit www.lifewithcancer.org.

 Positive Changes Hypnosis offers free hypnosis screenings Tuesday-Thursday 9 a.m.-5 p.m. and Saturday 9 a.m.-12 p.m. with appointment.
 It also offers a complimentary nutrition class Thursdays 6-7:30 p.m.
 Lectures on specific health topics to be announced.
 Located at 4244 Chain Bridge Road, Fairfax.
 For questions contact Dr. Coleman at 703.352.5042.

-Brain Tumor Group, first Tuesday of the month at the Life with Cancer Family Center, 2832 Juniper St. Adult patients and families are invited to share and learn ways to meet the challenges of living with primary malignant or benign brain tumors.
+Brain Tumor Group, first Tuesday of the month at the Life with Cancer Family Center, 2832 Juniper St., Fairfax.
+Adult patients and families are invited to share and learn ways to meet the challenges of living with primary malignant or benign brain tumors.
 For more information, call 703-698-2841.

 The Caregivers Meeting.
 Weekly drop-in group for family members and friends of those with cancer to discuss various concerns.
 Wednesdays, from 7-8:30 p.m., at Inova Fairfax Hospital in the Radiation Oncology Conference Room.
 Use the blue garage.
 Call 703-698-2841 or visit www.lifewithcancer.org.

-Alzheimer's Caregiver Support Groups.
-Facilitated by trained group leaders, ongoing, free and open to the community.
+Alzheimer's Caregiver Support Groups are facilitated by trained group leaders, ongoing, free and open to the community.
 For schedules, call 1-866-259-0042.

 Burke/Springfield/Fairfax Compassionate Friends Support Group.
 Friendship and understanding to families grieving the death of a child.
 The support group meets monthly at St. Mary of Sorrows Catholic Church, 5222 Sideburn Road, Fairfax, at 7:30 p.m.
 Call 703-425-9504.

-Birth Mother's Support Group.
-Meets weekly in Northern Virginia.
+Birth Mothers support group meets weekly in Northern Virginia.
 It is for any woman who has ever placed a child in adoption and would like to meet with others who have done the same.
-The group will be led by a licensed clinical social worker and a national certified counselor.
+A licensed clinical social worker and a national certified counselor will lead the group.
 Call Pat Cunningham or Stephanie Hayden at Catholic Charities at 703-425-0100.
 A modest fee is charged based on income.